chaos-mesh/rfcs/text/2022-05-12-multi-cluster-support.md

 User removes the RemoteCluster -> RemoteCluster controller Reconcile

-Pods in the target cluster/namespace changed -> RemoteCluster controller Reconcile
+Pods in the target cluster/namespace changed -> RemoteCluster controller Reconcile (resources will be mapped to the `RemoteCluster`)

 RemoteCluster controller Reconcile
 -> If the resource is being deleted